 With this nature of the habitat, it is not hard to understand why around 3,000 Lions and 500 Cheetah inhabit this enormous locale.

-The 14,763 square km of endless rolling plains reach up to the Kenyan border and extends almost to Lake Victoria.
+The 14,763 square km of endless rolling plains reach up to the Kenyan border and extend almost to Lake Victoria.

 The park is concentrated with stunning wildlife, it is estimated that over 3 million large mammals roam the plains.